Causal discovery under a confounder blanket: Confounder Blankets and The Oracle Algorithm

 \section{Confounder Blankets and The Oracle Algorithm}

-There are sound and complete algorithms, based on the fast causal inference (FCI) algorithm of \citet{Spirtes2000}, which return all and only graphs which are equivalent to the true $\mathcal G$ in terms of implied $d$-separations---i.e., they are in the same \emph{Markov equivalence class} \citep{zhang_complete_fci}.\footnote{In theory, their output can be refined with background knowledge, such as partial orientation, by simply excluding those members of the equivalence class that are incompatible with the given knowledge.}

-Such methods scale poorly with data dimensionality, as they must query for conditional independence over an exponentially increasing number of candidate conditioning sets.
-For tractability, sometimes it is assumed that $\mathcal G$ is sparse or small \citep[e.g.][]{magliacane2016}, an unrealistic assumption if we think each element of $\bm X$ should be directly connected to a substantive fraction $\mathcal O(d_Z)$ of background variables---a type of structure taken for granted in most methods that estimate causal effects by covariate adjustment \citep{Hernan2020}.
+There are sound and complete procedures, based on the fast causal inference (FCI) algorithm of \citet{Spirtes2000}, which return all and only those graphs that are Markov equivalent to the true $\mathcal G$ \citep{zhang_complete_fci}.\footnote{FCI returns a partial ancestral graph (PAG), an equivalence class of maximal ancestral graphs (MAGs) \citep{richardson_mags}.
+By contrast, the PC algorithm, which assumes causal sufficiency, returns a completed partially directed acyclic graph (CPDAG), an equivalence class of DAGs \citep{Spirtes2000}.} Such methods scale poorly with data dimensionality, as they must query for conditional independence over an exponentially increasing number of candidate conditioning sets.
+For tractability, sometimes it is assumed that $\mathcal G$ is sparse or small \citep[e.g.,][]{magliacane2016}, an unrealistic assumption if we think each element of $\bm X$ should be directly connected to a substantive fraction $\mathcal O(d_Z)$ of background variables---a type of structure taken for granted in most methods that estimate causal effects by covariate adjustment \citep{Hernan2020}.
 Instead, this work is based on the following principle:

 \begin{definition}[The Confounder Blanket Principle, CBP] In the presence of a large set of background variables $\bm Z$, where it is believed that each element of $\bm X$ may be adjacent to $\mathcal O(d_Z)$ elements of $\bm Z$ in $\mathcal G^{\backslash \bm U}$, do not attempt to test for conditional independencies using arbitrary subsets of $\bm Z$.
 In particular, work under the expectation that if some $\bm A \subset \bm Z \cup \bm X$ is a valid adjustment set for any ordered pair $X_i \prec X_j$, then $\bm A \cup \bm Z$ is also valid.
 We call a set of background variables with this property a \emph{confounder blanket}. $\Box$ \end{definition}